amrlabib/javascript-essentials/classes-objects.md

 ## Classes / Objects

-In javascript we can create an object using multiple ways, we will mention the most 2 common and used ways
+In javascript we can create an object using multiple ways, we will mention the most 3 common and used ways

 1. Object literal : `var obj = { first : "Amr" , last : "Labib" }`

 2. using `new` keyword:  `var obj = new MyObjContructor("Amr" , "Labib")`

+3. using `Object.create` this is commonly used to set the created Object prototype and properties

 I believe that the above 2 ways can be used to cover any use case for creating an object.